Donttu/AoC2024/README.md

 # AoC2024
-Advent of Code 2024 code repository
+This is my Advent of Code 2024 code repository.
+For this year, I am going to try and upload everything here after each day while keeping everything private until the event is "over".